By Eric Johnson

 “When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.” — 1 Corinthians 13:11

 In addition, my neighbor Jerry and I spent countless hours pitching these plastic balls to each other as well.
-Again, if the ball went over the pepper tree and landed over the fence, the batter would take his customary trot around the bases with his hands raised.
+If the ball went over the pepper tree and landed over the fence, the batter would take his customary trot around the bases with his hands raised.
 I remember even keeping track of the number of home runs I hit.
 One year, I counted more than 100 dingers!
 (It was nothing less than an MVP season!)

 By the time I got to be 12 or 13 years old, I don’t remember playing this imaginary game anymore.
-My friends and I had moved on to other things, like taking our Schwinn bikes “off roading,” going to the Rec center to participate in pick-up basketball games, and going to the local cinema each week to see the latest movie.
+My friends and I had moved on to other things, like taking our Schwinn bikes “off roading,” going to the Rec center to participate in pick-up basketball games, and visiting the local cinema each week to see the latest movie.
 The older we got, the more we put away childish activities.
 By the time we were 16 or 17, we had ceased most child’s play and even got jobs to pay for our entertainment.

 Unfortunately, not everyone grows up.
 Don’t we all know someone who continues to live in a land of fantasy, believing they are the hero of every game and battle they pretend to be in?